maixnor/wu/obsidian/Bootstrapping.md

+Basics: Fund your own business
+No need for external investments

 - Freelance Work
 - Be conservative with giving away shares, you will need them
 - Getting Everything as Cheaply and Quickly as possible